nikorose87/RegressionMechDesign/README.md

-# Regression task for Intelligence Systems
+# Surrogate modelling for Ankle foot prosthesis

 Regression tasks in Artificial Intelligence are not common, they are being used in fields as Finance, Surrogate Modelling [Forrester2008] and Sensitivity Analysis [Iooss2015].
 This time your work will be focused on design, especifically, design of transtibial (Ankle-foot) prosthesis.